yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2022/index.md

 The different possible statuses are:

 {{< imgs
-	"./merge.png| There are a few mor, but these 3 are the most important"
+	"./merge.png| There are a few more, but these 3 are the most important"
   >}}

 Red: Pull request closed, it won’t be part of any build.